-In the ebook Martyn argued that modern learning and development is about intervening to enhance workforce skills that deliver higher value products or services.
+In this ebook Martyn argued that modern learning and development is about intervening to enhance workforce skills that deliver higher value products or services.
 This requires a move away from traditional trainer-centered approaches and demands a new mind-set and skill-set from the learning, training and development professional.
 The ebook was based on a number of research reports and on work that Martyn undertook for the Institute of Adult Learning, Singapore.
 The ebook L&D2020: A Guide for the Next Decade was published by Training Journal and can be downloaded here.

 - The Changing World of the Trainer, Butterworth Heinemann/CIPD, (2007).